-Consistent with its overall mission, the CDI supports a variety of academic collaborations and initiatives supporting inclusive education and policy change for students with disabilities and those of other marginalized groups.
+Consistent with its overall mission, CDI supports a variety of academic collaborations and initiatives supporting inclusive education and policy change for students with disabilities.

-The Baldanza Fellows Program is dedicated to recruiting, developing, and retaining diverse and underrepresented applicants to become exceptional and motivated teachers in Syracuse area K-12 schools.
+The Baldanza Fellows Program is dedicated to recruiting, developing, and retaining applicants committed to serving underserved and underrepresented students to become exceptional and motivated teachers in area K-12 schools.
 The fellowship provides scholarships, stipends, and an employment pipeline to students in the Syracuse University School of Education’s teaching master’s degrees.

-CEEDAR assists states to reform teacher/leader preparation programs to align licensure standards with reform and refine personnel evaluation, realign policy structures and learning systems statewide.
+CEEDAR assists states to reform teacher/leader preparation programs, to align licensure standards with reformed and refined personnel evaluation, and to realign policy structures and learning systems statewide.

 Excelsior: Leadership in Teaching and Learning